apache/tomcat-site/README.txt

 To update the documentation for Tomcat Native or Tomcat Connectors:
 ====================================================================

-1. Update the svn-external for tomcat-site to point to the correct revision.
-   This *must* match the tag for the latest released version.
+One way to update documentation is to:

+ - Build it in those projects, e.g. as a part of release process, and to replace docs/native-doc or docs/connectors-doc with the docs that you have built.

+Another way is to call the bring the sources into this project and build them here.

+For the latter:

+1. Use "svn switch" command to switch jk-xdocs or native-1.1-xdocs directories to xdocs directory of trunk or tag in those projects.

+   Or just copy "xdocs" directory from source distributive of released version.

-2. cd into your tomcat-site directory and execute:
+2. cd into your tomcat-site directory and execute one of the following

-   svn up
+commands:

    ant release-native
    ant release-jk